vikasgupta-github/flask-bgr2gray/README.md

 Go to 127.0.0.1:4555 on your browser.

 ## Output

-You should get a screen shown below
+You should get a screen shown below.

 Choose Browse and upload an image.
 Click Upload to get the output
 ![](imgs/browse.png)